Picovoice/leopard/binding/web/README.md

 Leopard saves and caches your model file in IndexedDB to be used by WebAssembly.
 Use a different `modelPath` variable to hold multiple models and set the `forceWrite` value to true to force re-save a model file.
-Set `enableAutomaticPunctuation` to true, if wish to enable capitalization and punctuation in transcription.
+Set `enableAutomaticPunctuation` to true, if wish to enable punctuation in transcription.
 If the model file (`.pv`) changes, `version` should be incremented to force the cached model to be updated.

 ```typescript